-Companies with approved therapies have demonstrated parallel improvement in P300 latency and cognition as assessed by the Alzheimer's Disease Assessment Scale-Cognitive Subscale, or ADAS-cog, as shown in Figure 9 below.
-ADAS-cog is a neuropsychological assessment used to assess the severity of cognitive symptoms of dementia.
+Companies with approved therapies have demonstrated parallel improvement in P300 latency and cognition as assessed by the Alzheimer's Disease Assessment Scale-Cognitive Subscale, or ADAS-Cog, as shown in Figure 9 below.
+ADAS-Cog is a neuropsychological assessment used to assess the severity of cognitive symptoms of dementia.
 While these changes induced by acetylcholinesterase inhibitors are modest and often transient, these previously published results support the correlation of P300 latency and cognition in AD subjects.
 The magnitude of effects in P300 latency measures for current AD treatments is shown in Figure 9 below.
 The studies of donepezil and rivastigmine were conducted in patient populations at similar stages of disease (mild to moderate AD with an average P300 latency of 382.7 ms for the donepezil group and 382.3 ms for the rivastigmine group).
-The P300 methodology used was similar to that of our ATH-1017 study.
-Both drugs showed a modest improvement in P300 latency, with donepezil demonstrating an improvement of 16 ms and rivastigmine demonstrating an improvement of 22 ms.
+The P300 methodology used was similar to that of our fosgonimeton Phase 1 study.
+Both drugs showed a modest improvement in P300 latency, with donepezil demonstrating a peak improvement of 16 ms and rivastigmine demonstrating a peak improvement of 22 ms.